AaronTunney/PrimeWords/README.md

 - SFSymbols
 - Support for dark mode, accessibility and localization

+## Assumptions

+- All words, including the table of contents are to be read.

 ## What's missing due to time constraints

+- Surfacing errors to the user
 - Network-based text file selection
 - iCloud drive support
+- Separating the Book Analyzer into its own framework/Swift package
 - RxSwift/RxCocoa (_I'm still learning!_)
 - XCUI tests
 - Support for < iOS 13